mukund720/mukundprogrammingtutorialsapi/README.md

-# Mukund Programming Tutorials API
+# course echo API

-This is a RESTful API for **Mukund Programming Tutorials**, built using **CodeIgniter 4**.
+This is a RESTful API for **course echo**, built using **CodeIgniter 4**.
 The API provides endpoints for managing users, including registration, login, and CRUD operations for various items (or tutorials).

 ## Features